 Sharing a hotel room on a business trip — is it ok?

-Despite an exhausting day of business travel, Ariana cannot sleep.
+Despite an exhausting day of business travel, Ariana is unable to sleep.
 Instead, she sees the clock in her hotel room slowly progress from 1:02 to 3:57 without her catching any ZZZs.
 While jet lag and an unfamiliar environment certainly contribute to her inability to get comfortable, the main problem is her colleague Patricia.
 Wearing a CPAP for sleep apnea, Patricia sounds exactly like Darth Vader.

-“Didn’t this Sith in Curlers already cause enough trouble today?,” Ariana thinks as she readjusts her pillow.
+“Didn’t this Sith in Curlers already cause enough trouble today?”
+Ariana thinks as she readjusts her pillow.
 Earlier, Patricia “came across” Ariana’s birth control pills in their shared bathroom.
-(Ariana remains convinced they were at the bottom of her travel tote).
-This discovery led Patricia to offer some grandmotherly advice about not waiting too long into a marriage to have children.
-“I came here for a trade show, not a family planning conference,” Ariana thought as she held her tongue.
+(Ariana remains convinced they were at the bottom of her travel tote.)

-As sunshine starts creeping through the curtains, Ariana knows one thing for certain: She will never again share a room on a business trip.
-And if her company is too cheap to provide a private room, she will just stay home or maybe even look for a new job.
+As sunshine starts creeping through the curtains, Ariana knows one thing for sure: She will never again share a room on a business trip.
+And if her company is too cheap to provide a private room, she will likely stay home or even consider looking for a new job.

 Some leaders claim to see shared hotel rooms as a team-building experience.
-Colleagues receive the opportunity to hang out and learn more about each other.
-Managers reason that having a roomie on a work trip cuts down on loneliness when away from home.
+Colleagues have the opportunity to socialize and learn more about each other.
+Managers reason that having a roommate on a work trip helps alleviate loneliness while away from home.

 As Ariana’s experience shows, however, employees may view the travel policy to share rooms quite differently.
-Here, we look at why a company policy to provide each person with his or her own room might be in everyone’s best interest.
+Here, we examine why a company policy to provide each person with their own room might be in everyone’s best interest.

 Separate rooms retain boundaries

-Rather than promoting bonding, making workers double up may actually pull them apart.
-Besides the potential for embarrassment, you run the risk of colleagues judging one another or obtaining new information for the gossip mill.
+Rather than promoting bonding, making workers double up may pull them apart.
+Besides the potential for embarrassment, you also run the risk of colleagues judging one another or sharing new information to fuel the gossip mill.
 Ask yourself if the money saved is worth this risk.

 People need downtime and a good night’s rest